 How to get to Poulnabrone Dolmen County Clare

-There is a FREE car park just off the road next to dolmen tomb, so you can park for FREE and stroll in and look at the portal tomb site and take some photos.
-Some of the roads to Poulnabrone can be narrow, some farm machinery can also be using the roads so please beware of your surrounding and take your time and be careful.
+There is a FREE car park just off the road next to the dolmen tomb, so you can park for FREE and stroll in and look at this very interesting portal tomb site and take some photos.
+Some of the roads to Poulnabrone can be narrow, be warned that some farm machinery will be using the roads so please beware of your surrounding and take your time and be careful.

 Location of Poulnabrone Dolmen